 As an attorney with extensive knowledge of North Carolina law, he can also work with the district attorney’s office to explore a plea bargain.
 Sometimes plea bargains are the best way to keep you out of prison.
 No matter if you are innocent or guilty, after being accused of child abuse, your best choice would be to contact the Wilkie Law Firm as soon as possible.

 A child abuse charge is a serious legal matter that requires careful handling.
 Allegations alone can be life-changing and threaten your reputation in the community.
 It’s important to find a defense attorney that can fight for your rights inside and outside of the courtroom.

 Fortunately, Aden Wilkie has extensive experience handling North Carolina domestic crimes, including domestic violence, stalking and harassment, protective order violations, and child abuse.
-To begin your attorney-client relationship today, schedule a free consultation by calling 910-333-9626 or reaching out via our online intake form.
+To begin your attorney-client relationship today, schedule a consultation by calling 910-333-9626 or reaching out via our online intake form.
 The Wilkie Law Firm is ready to fight for you.